 “While the Italian Cream Cake has its roots in renaissance Italy, the first written record of it is first seen in Canada in 1913.
 It is not until 1937 that the first recipe of Italian Creak Cake surfaces in the Plano News from Texas.
 Over the years the recipe has grown more complicated, though it is adored for its endless flavor combinations.”

 Speaking of which, my Mama used to call this her “coconut pecan” cake, but whatever you call it, just know one thing: once you serve it to your friends and family, you’ll be asked to make it again. . .and again. . .and again.
-I’ve even been asked to serve it at weddings in place of traditional wedding cake.
+I’ve even been asked to serve this Easy Italian Cream Cake at weddings in place of traditional wedding cake.

 Yep, it’s that kind of good.